ZhaoyuWang1/Neural_Compression_Augmentation_for_Audio/README.md

 # Self-Supervised Learning for Audio Inference
 This repository contains the codebase for all experiments for the research project `Self-Supervised Learning for Audio Inference`. <br />

-Will work on the previous model: Audio Barlow Twins
+This is an extension work for ABT, focusing on exploring augmentation methods suitable for audio self-supervised representation learning.

+Currently organizing and preparing the code repository